Friends: Quality vs. quantity

 It's easy to have lots of friends online, and it's nice to feel loved, but having fewer online friends or followers means you can spend more time staying in touch with people you have a genuine connection with, instead of scrolling through endless updates.

 With fewer friends and followers, there's less chance for misunderstandings and pointless arguments because your real friends usually know what you mean, especially online.

-There might be a lot of people following you that you've forgotten about – it's a good idea to go through your list and see who is watching what you do online.
+There might be a lot of people following you that you've forgotten about – it's a good idea to go through your list and see who's watching what you do online.

 The ideal human tribe is 150 people.
 Most sociologists think that's about as many people as most humans can deal with happily - online or offline.
-(That figure of 150 is known as "Dunbar's Number" - Google it if you want to find out more.)
+That figure of 150 is known as "Dunbar's Number" - look it up if you want to find out more.

 You've been accepting friend requests every time they turn up.
 You never know who you might meet online.
 The more the merrier.
 It's nice to have so many updates coming your way.

 Maybe you should have checked a few of those friends out, or even sorted through them after the competition, because it looks like - somewhere in there - was Annabelle's stepsister.
-Lucy's aunty was in there too.
+So was Lucy's aunty.
 They'd never commented or liked anything - you didn't even really know they were your friends.